Advanced Nurse Practitioner - Haematology

 Category:Nursing & Midwifery

-The Christie Private Care is a Joint Venture partnership between HCA Healthcare UK and The Christie NHS Foundation Trust and is located in Manchester
+The Christie Private Care, located in Manchester, is a Joint Venture partnership between HCA UK and Europe's largest cancer hospital, The Christie NHS Foundation Trust.

 We'll look after you with our contribution pension scheme, the use of all HCA facilities for acute medical conditions, annual salary review, 25 days holiday each year and access to a fantastic flexible benefits scheme.
 You can expect to be working in an environment that promotes the development of your skills and knowledge.